1996 Tyson Holly Farms 400: First round qualifying

-Second Round Qualifying
+Second round qualifying

-With only the top 25 locked in times from the first round Qualifying the previous day, Second-round qualifying allowed drivers to stand on their first-round times or make a second attempt.
+With only the top 25 locked in times from the first round qualifying the previous day, Second-round qualifying allowed drivers to stand on their first-round times or make a second attempt.

 Only 6 drivers made a second-round attempt on Saturday.
 Hut Stricklin was the fastest in second-round qualifying, and Dale Jarrett also improved on his first day's effort.
 Race provisionals went to Geoffrey Bodine, Lake Speed, Robert Pressley, and Jeff Green.
 Darrell Waltrip got the past champion's provisional.
 Three drivers, Ward Burton, Dick Trickle and Gary Bradberry, failed to qualify.

 Final Practice

 Rain cut final practice short for Cup teams.
 Jeff Gordon completed just 15 laps when his car developed engine problems, later found to be debris in the carburetor.

 Race Day

 More than 40,000 fans were in attendance to see the final Winston Cup Series race at North Wilkesboro on Sunday.
 Many fans carried signs with messages such as, "We'll miss you North Wilkesboro," or "Farewell Old Friend".
 ESPN provided television coverage of the race as it had since 1982.
 It was the 30th Winston Cup Series race broadcast from the track by ESPN.